At least 7 arrested, accused of attacking police officers outside New York City migrant shelter | News Channel 3-12

 At least 7 arrested, accused of attacking police officers outside New York City migrant shelter

-(CNN) — At least seven people have been arrested and are accused of attacking two New York City Police Department officers outside a migrant shelter Saturday evening, a police spokesperson told CNN.
+(CNN) — At least seven people were arrested and accused of attacking two New York City Police Department officers outside a migrant shelter Saturday evening, a police spokesperson told CNN.

-At least four of those arrested were known to have been staying at migrant shelters, according to police.
+But four of the suspects were released, given bus tickets by a faith-based charity and are en-route to Calexico, a California town on the US-Mexican border, according to a senior law enforcement official.
+Details about which suspects were on the bus were not immediately available, but the source told CNN the four migrant men, who were staying in a New York City shelter, used false names with the organization that purchased the bus tickets for them.

+The men were part of the group of people arrested this week in connection with the Saturday incident.

-Yorman Reveron, 24, Kelvin Servita Arocha, 19, Darwin Andres Gomez-Izquiel, 19, and Wilson Juarez, 21, were arrested Saturday, according to a criminal complaint.
+Authorities arrested Yorman Reveron, 24, Kelvin Servita Arocha, 19, Darwin Andres Gomez-Izquiel, 19, and Wilson Juarez, 21, on Saturday, according to a criminal complaint.
 Each are facing charges of second-degree assault and second-degree obstructing governmental administration.

 Jhoan Boada, 22, was arrested Monday and charged with second-degree assault and second-degree obstructing governmental administration, a complaint states.